 The surname Caso was first found in the culturally rich region of Lombardy, where earliest records date back to the year 1126 in Milan, when Apollonio Casati was Imperial Vicar for Lotario il Sassone.

-Important Dates for the Caso family
+Early History of the Caso family

 This web page shows only a small excerpt of our Caso research.
 More information is included under the topic Early Caso History in all our PDF Extended History products and printed products wherever possible.